 You will need to avoid eating or drinking anything for at least 8 hours before your appointment to ensure that your stomach is empty before sedation.
 You should also stop smoking at least 12 hours prior to treatment.

 We recommend wearing loose-fitting clothes and low-heeled shoes to your procedure to ensure the greatest comfort possible.
 Immediately before the surgery, we will ask you to remove any contact lenses, dentures, or jewelry, as well.
 After surgery, you will not be able to drive home, so it is important to arrange for someone to escort you to and from our surgical facility.

 After surgery, you will not be able to drive home, so it is important to arrange for someone to escort you to and from our surgical facility.

 Before your procedure, we will insert a thin needle into a vein in your arm or hand.
 This needle is then attached to a tube, through which the medication is delivered.
 Once the sedation takes effect, you may fall completely asleep or drift in and out of sleep.
 In cases of light sedation, you may not sleep at all, but may simply feel relaxed and calm.
 At the end of your surgery, it is likely you will still feel groggy and tired until the effects of the sedative dissipate.

 Safe, Effective Sedation

 The surgical team at Knoxville Oral and Maxillofacial Surgery is dedicated to providing safe sedation that allows you to undergo necessary treatment in comfort.
 Drs.
-Emery and Wooten can perform surgery under IV sedation, as well as general anesthesia when necessary.
+Emery and Manuel can perform surgery under IV sedation, as well as general anesthesia when necessary.
 Contact our office online or call us at (865) 584-6207 today to learn more about our oral surgery and sedation services.